englekk/handbook-docs/Features/Features.md

 </table>

 > Note that GPU effects have a performance cost, and not all combinations and parameters.
-Applied and configured with care, all effects can be done in smooth 60 FPS even on low end devices.
+Applied and configured with care, all effects can be done in smooth 60 FPS even on low-end devices.
 It is not recommended to use effects for essential features in your app, as you may need to disable them on weak devices.